-Alastair Warren is a senior interaction designer and design strategist at IDEO in San Francisco.
+Alastair Warren is a senior product designer at Forward in San Francisco.

 I’ve run customer service prototypes in Montreal, launched a startup in Australia, built car interfaces in Chicago, hosted workshops in London, and impacted government in Singapore and Washington DC.